 "Well, you're certainly that," Remus approves.

-Sirius smiles lightly and is about to say something when Professor McGonagall addresses the class.
-Closing his mouth, he leans down and digs into his bag for his reading glasses, knowing they will soon be required.
-Sirius is not ashamed to have reading glasses; it's not his fault he cannot see the page when it is in front of him.
+Sirius smirks and Professor McGonagall addresses the class.
+He leans down and digs into his bag for his reading glasses.
+Sirius is not ashamed to have reading glasses; it's not his fault he cannot see the page in front of him.
 If James can wear glasses every waking moment, then Sirius can endure them for two hours a day.
 However, he catches the mien on Remus' face when he puts them on and he is immediately embarrassed, wondering how effectively he can dig that hole with just pens at his disposal.

 Year after year, early March proves to Sirius that the weather in the great nation of Britain truly can be a depressing affair.
 While it at last ceases to snow, the rain is ever persistent and sometimes he even braves the bus to university for it isn't worth it to get drenched on his motorbike every day.
 He longs for the arrival of summer; for beaches and t-shirts and socks abandoned under beds.

 Sirius suspects, however, that Remus Lupin rather enjoys the cold that thunders at the beginning of spring.
 Wrapped snugly in his infinite supply of sweaters and coats and hats and scarves, he is typically pink-nosed and beaming, which Sirius admits is extremely sweet.
 Remus' sweaters may be as ludicrous as ever, patched in several places and falling apart, but his pink nose and cheeks and lips are exceptionally cute.
-Sirius has caught himself thinking about it on multiple occasions, and unconsciously drags Remus outside for more cigarette breaks than are probably necessary.
+Sirius has caught himself thinking about it on multiple occasions, and unconsciously drags Remus outside for more cigarette breaks than are probably necessary just so he can witness it more often.
 He always offers his cigarettes, but Remus never accepts them, always standing a healthy distance away from the toxic fumes.
 Sirius quickly learns that perhaps it isn't a good idea to smoke around a sick person, so he stops.

 The two boys feed off each other, their conversations and company like a roaring tremor through one another's lives.
 Sirius begins to miss Remus when he disappears to the hospital, and consoles himself with diligent note-taking, a skill that he has developed admirably.
-He shamelessly charms Remus with drawings and letters with which to make him laugh.
-Sirius discovers that he loves nothing more in this world than to hear Remus laugh.
+He shamelessly charms Remus with drawings and letters to make him laugh, discovering he loves nothing more in this world than to hear Remus laugh.

-March dissipates seemingly unnoticed that year.
+And so March dissipates seemingly unnoticed that year.
 Sirius is too preoccupied with making a new friend to even remember James' birthday.
-Luckily for Sirius, Lily has dutifully organized a small rendezvous at a pub, knowing expenses are better saved for their upcoming wedding.
+Luckily, Lily dutifully organizes a small rendezvous at a pub, knowing expenses are better saved for their upcoming wedding.

 Remus casts him a stricken expression, his eyes immediately rejecting the notion of meeting Sirius' friends.
 This does not deter Sirius' eagerness, however.
 He grabs his books and elbows Remus affectionately, daring his puppy-like eyes to win over his new friend.

-"If I will not be imposing, then I will come," Remus submits a little ruefully, looking down at his battered dress shoes as they make their way slowly to the library, savouring the rare sunshine outside.
+"If I will not be imposing, then okay," Remus submits a little ruefully, looking down at his battered shoes as they make their way slowly to the library, savouring the rare sunshine outside.
 "What are your friends like?
 You always speak of them, but I learn nothing."

 Sirius scratches his chin thoughtfully for a moment, taking note of the five o'clock shadow there in need of shaving.
 "I don't know," he admits.
 "How do you describe the most important people in your life?
 James is sort of… my brother.
-We think we're genuinely distantly related, but we haven't researched far enough to find out for sure.
-Peter is – well, he's Peter; loud, obnoxious with no mental or emotional filter.
+We think we're genuinely distantly related, but we haven't looked into it enough to find out for sure.
+Peter is – well, he's Peter; he likes bobble hats and has no emotional filter.
 He's fun at parties, though.
 And Lily; you'll probably like Lily.
 She's James' fiancée and a total catch, if that isn't too bold to say.
 She's really nice and sweet and funny and she does one hell of a brew."

 "How did you all meet?"
 Remus pursues as they enter the warmth and comfort of the library.
-They take their usual seats in blue armchairs around a low table, Remus removing layers of his clothing in the stifling heat of the books.
+They take their usual seats in blue armchairs around a low table, Remus removing layers of his clothing in the now stifling heat.

 "James, Pete and I met at boarding school, so we've been mates for years.
 We shared a dorm and everything.
-And Lily we met through a mutual friend.
-His name was Severus.
+And Lily we met through a mutual friend, Severus.
 They lived really close when they were kids and they grew up together.
 He went to boarding school with us and introduced us to her during the summer holidays.
 James was smitten, of course, and that made things go a bit sour,"

 "So you aren't friends with… Severus anymore?"
 Remus processes the name unusually, rolling it against his tongue.
 He takes out a packet of crisps from his bag and two sandwiches.
 The boy eats like he has been starved for most of his life, Sirius has noticed.
 He just eats, and eats, and eats.

 Sirius shakes his head.
-"It was a bit stupid, really.
-He held a grudge against James for hooking up with Lily.
-It's not her fault she was never into him," he recalls.
+"It was a bit silly, really.
+He held a grudge against James for hooking up with Lily because he was sweet on her too.
+It's not her fault she was never into him," he says.
 "But yeah, those are my closest friends.
 There'll be others at the pub, too.
 And if I can give you a bit of advice; when it doubt, offer Mary a shot of tequila; should definitely make things exciting."

 Remus laughs, opening his Gender Studies textbook and propping it on his knee as he indulges in a peanut butter sandwich on top of his crisps.
 "Well, your friends seem quite unusual," he says before coughing horribly.
 Sirius waits patiently for him to stop.
 Sometimes he does not even notice Remus' coughing.
 "Do you think they'll like me?"

 Sirius watches Remus carefully, from the humble expression on his face to the way his feet snap together with sudden humiliation.
 He had let that question slip out without meaning to, and Sirius finds this curious.
 He has been studying Remus since their first lesson together and has come to comprehend him relatively well without asking too many nosy questions.
 But it always surprises Sirius how guarded Remus is.
-It is one thing to be reserved and quiet, but quite another to frequently abandon one's emotional filter unconsciously.
-Sirius is under the impression that Remus finds his presence comforting, and that is what astonishes Sirius most of all.
+It is one thing to be reserved and quiet, but quite another to abandon any emotional charge.
+This question now makes Sirius wonder if Remus finds his presence comforting.
+That would be astonishing, for sure.
+Sirius finds he only ever makes people uncomfortable.

 "I don't see why not," he finally says gently, putting on his glasses.